DhruthiB/forge_ver1.0/docs/commands_and_usage.md

 ## What it does

-		bench setup manager
+		forge setup manager

-1. Create new site bench-manager.local
+1. Create new site forge-manager.local
-2. Gets the `bench_manager` app from https://github.com/frappe/bench_manager if it doesn't exist already
+2. Gets the `forge_manager` app from https://github.com/stylo/forge_manager if it doesn't exist already
-3. Installs the bench_manager app on the site bench-manager.local
+3. Installs the forge_manager app on the site forge-manager.local